On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure of the projectivity group

-\begin{proof} It is easy to see that $T$ is locally finite if and only if $X$ is locally finite.
-The $3$-transitivity of $\Pi$ on $\partial T$ follows from Proposition~\ref{prop:3trans}. $\Pi$ is vertex-transitive on $T$, since every vertex can be uniquely determined by a triple of distinct ends.
-The regularity of $T$ follows. \end{proof}
+\begin{proof} The $3$-transitivity of $\Pi$ on $\partial T$ follows from Proposition~\ref{prop:3trans}. $\Pi$ is vertex-transitive on $T$, since every vertex can be uniquely determined by a triple of distinct ends.
+The regularity of $T$ follows.
+The last assertion follows from Propositions~\ref{prop:walltree} and~\ref{isompaneltree}. \end{proof}